haskelly-dev/Haskelly/README.md

 Snippets for the most popular functions such as `map` or `fold` and other structures like `data` or `newtype`.
 For the tokens which have a snippets, Haskelly will show both the suggestion and the snippet.
 If you want to disable this behaviour and force Haskelly to only provide the snippet set the configuration `haskelly.snippets.important` to `true`.
 Go to the [Extension Settings](## Extension Settings) section to learn how to add your own snippets.

+### Type hovers
+Hover on top of an identifier and Haskelly will tell you what's its type.

 ### Code completion
-Intelligent code completion using the [Intero](https://github.com/commercialhaskell/intero) package.
-This takes into account functions and constants defined in the opened file as well as the Haskell standard library and the imported modules.
+Intelligent code completion which takes into account functions and constants defined in the opened file as well as the Haskell standard library and any imported modules.

 ### Running Haskell
 The extension allows three ways of executing Haskell using the integrated terminal inside VS Code: